In3 Capital Group, Santa Cruz, CA 95061 USA

 By the time we begin our streamlined due diligence we’re already clear that the funding scenario is acceptable (that’s what we mean by “pre-qualification”) and have transparency on who is involved, what counterparties will be used, and that the financial fundamentals make sense.
 Assuming the developer’s written materials line up with prior representations, we’re good to go.
 Beyond that, we are remarkably un-concerned about the items that traditional project investors find untenable — a long list, actually, such as low IRRs, any hint of technology risk, lack of direct industry experience by the management team, political or currency risk, … dozens more, depending on elemental 5 W’s — who (is involved), what (project industry, size, status/uses of funds), when (market timing), where (country/location as well as the exact site), and for impact investors, why.

 Solution 3.
 Faster funding – Rapid due diligence, with pre-qualification certainty of underwriting acceptance, typically 30 days or less, with financial closing if the developer performs (facilitates delivery of the completion assurance guarantee hardcopy) once terms are reached and all contracts are entered.
 Then at most 30-45 days until first draw of capital following financial closing.
+Start to funding within 6 weeks is not uncommon.

 Problem 4: Lack of alignment on teamwork or on incentives to complete the project assets on time and within budgetary estimates.
 With access to more affordable capital, you can also afford to involve and hold accountable an EPC or construction firm as is routinely accomplished through insurance.
 Here, a financial instrument provides the security that the project will be delivered, and when the developer/owner does not happen to have sufficient financial depth on their own, a guarantor or “sponsor” can provide this security, often for an enhanced fee to deliver the enabling guarantee.
 There are other methods of securing a Completion Assurance guarantee, but this one aligns incentives and helps focus the team on the real goal: financing, building and operating the project to reliably deliver benefits per performance expectations over the life of the project.